sagustavo/dotfiles/README.md

 The file ``setup.sh`` installs the main development packages and technologies, as well as it configures the zsh shell.

+If you wanna try it out, execute the following script **using a non-root user** (just mind the fact that some of your dotfiles could be actually replaced entirely):

 ```bash
 sudo bash -c "$(curl -fsSL https://raw.githubusercontent.com/gustavenrique/dotfiles/main/setup.sh)"
 ```